openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/using_cangjie.md

 # Using Cangjie in ArkTS Applications

-ArkTS applications support loading Cangjie modules.
-A Cangjie module corresponds to a Cangjie package, which may contain elements such as pages, components, and state management.
-Pages are a key component of modules, typically constituting an entire module.
-Below we describe how to add Cangjie pages and ordinary Cangjie modules in DevEco Studio.
+In ArkTS applications, by calling Cangjie code through cross language interoperability, Cangjie's high-performance and high concurrency advantages can be leveraged to enhance application performance.
+The ArkTS application supports loading Cangjie modules and Cangjie pages.
+The Cangjie module corresponds to a Cangjie package, which can contain elements such as pages, components, and state management.
+The following introduces how to add Cangjie pages and Cangjie modules in DevEco Studio.